This is a guest post from Kayla Widmer of The Wandering RV.

 Being able to travel with your pets is a blast – but there’s far more that goes into it than you may know.
 For example, did you know that your pets need vaccines, health certificates and even blood tests to go overseas?

 Luckily, RVing with dogs is a lot easier to prepare for (and doesn’t require you to calm their nerves during a flight).
-RVing is becoming far more popular these days and (thankfully) most RV rental companies even allow you to bring your pets along for the journey!
+RVing is becoming far more popular these days and (thankfully) many RV rental companies even allow you to bring your pets along for the journey!

 If you’re interested in bringing your furry companion along with you on an RV trip, you’ve come to the right place.
 In this article, we’ll go over if you can bring your dog RVing, tips on how to RV with pets, as well as the pros and cons to RVing with dogs.